eugenia1984/english/glossary.md

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> N

+- **not that much** is used to indicate a small amount or degree, often in response to a question about quantity or frequency.
+For example, ``Do you travel for work? – Not that much``.

 - **not too far away**, it means the coffee shops are at a good distance — they're easy to get to, but not right next door.